 Probate is the legal process that happens when a person dies and the executor must collect all assets, itemize all remaining debts and then liquidate all property to pay debts and distribute assets.
 Unlike property in a trust, probate requires court approval and is a lengthy process with attorneys and judges.
-Despite that, here are why probate properties could be the best deals in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Despite that, here are why probate properties could be the best deals in North Carolina & New Jersey.

 A Motivated Reason To Sell

 The probate process can be lengthy.
 While everything must go through the judge for approval, if there are few debts and adequate assets, executors could be motivated to sell sooner than later to avoid continuing maintenance, property tax bills and the potential of market conditions declining as the property sits vacant.

 This is an opportunity for an investor to present a reasonable offer, often still under fair market price, and engage the seller in negotiations.
 Understanding the process of probate allows a savvy real estate investor to help an executor quickly complete probate proceedings.